fomightez/simulated_data/sequence_data/README.md

   >"The first deep learning based Nanopore simulator which can simulate the process of Nanopore sequencing."- https://github.com/lykaust15/DeepSimulator

   - [VCFy](https://github.com/cartoonist/vcfy)
   VCFY generates a VCF file with simulated random variants (SNPs) based on the given probability model for a specified region of a reference genome.
-There is a related script included tha reports the the number of SNPs in all k-mer.
+There is a related script, ksnper, included in that repostiory that reports the the number of SNPs in all k-mers.

 - Perl-based software